wp-plugins/codepeople-post-map/readme.txt

 The complete list of allowed attributes:

             width, height, zoom, type, mousewheel, zoompancontrol, typecontrol

+Note 4: The geolocation information is stored in image's metadata from mobiles or cameras with GPS devices.

 If you want more information about this plugin or another one don't doubt to visit my website:

 [http://wordpress.dwbooster.com](http://wordpress.dwbooster.com "CodePeople WordPress Repository")